Peoria Lake

 Peoria Lake, sometimes called Lower Peoria Lake, is a section of the Illinois River between Peoria in Peoria County, Illinois and East Peoria in Tazewell County, Illinois.
 The oldest section of Peoria, the largest city on the river, lies at its shores.
 From a modern perspective, the lake runs from just south of the McClugage Bridge (US 24/US 150/War Memorial Drive) to the Murray Baker Bridge (Interstate 74).
 The larger Upper Peoria Lake flows into the lake on its north side, at approximately river mile 166.5.

 History

 Several important Native American settlements were located close to the lake, like the main villages of the Kickapoo and Potawatomi tribes.
 Other tribes may have used it as a game preserve during the winter while living in the Kaskaskia village, as the area was known for its "fat beasts".
 The Peoria tribe remained near the lake after the Kaskaskia departed before 1700.

 Peoria Lake was mentioned by the Louis Joliet and Jacques Marquette expedition in 1674.
-During early European colonization, the lake was called Pimitéoui ("Fat Lake").
+During early European colonization, the lake was called Pimitéoui, or "It Burns Past" referencing prairie fires, or "Fat Lake".
 A French Fort on its banks was called Fort Pimitéoui (1691), later known as Old Fort Peoria.
 The French remained in the Peoria area until about 1819.